-- Sugary foods and drinks: biscuits, sweets, cakes, chocolate, full sugar drinks and juices. - Starchy carbohydrates: Potatoes, rice, chapati, bread, pasta, chips, pastry.
+- Sugary foods and drinks: biscuits, sweets, cakes, chocolate, full sugar drinks and juices. - Starchy carbohydrates: Potatoes, rice, chapati, bread, pasta, chips, pastry, plantain, yam, noodles.

 Although starchy carbohydrates are a more complex form - commonly referred to as 'slow release', they are still broken down into sugar in our bodies even though they don't taste sweet.
-This applies to both white and wholemeal versions, although the wholemeal is a more nutritious choice overall.
+This applies to both white and wholemeal versions, although the wholemeal is a more nutritious choice overall as it contains vitamins and fibre.

-Carbohydrates are the only foods that affect your blood sugar, lowering them can hugely improve your diabetes control.
+Carbohydrates affect your blood sugar and lowering them can hugely improve your diabetes control.